Yaohua-Chang/ML-Final-Project/README.md

 * After removing outliers which identified by Ridge, the RMSE has slightly deceased.

-* Random Forest has better R2 and RMSE compared with other models.
+* Random Forest has the best R2 and RMSE among all models.